ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Introduction

-Hierarchical modeling is one of the most common methods for synthesizing information from different sources (e.g., historical datasets) \citep{gelman}. \cite{chen_2006} provide insights into eliciting a guide value for $a_0$ in the power prior using the Bayesian hierarchical models (BHM) by establishing an analytic relationship between $a_0$ and the variance parameter of the BHM.
-The analytic relationship was also established for generalized linear models and extended to the case with multiple historical datasets by \cite{chen_2006}. \cite{pawel_test} generalize this connection to the NPP, and show that for i.i.d. normal data, the NPP with a beta prior on $a_0$ aligns based on the BHM with a generalized beta prior on the relative heterogeneity variance.
+When there is assumed to be a single historical dataset, several methods have been proposed which provide guidance on choosing the discounting parameter $a_0$ for the power prior, or the prior for $a_0$ for the NPP.
+Many quasi-Bayesian or empirical Bayes-type approaches have been developed to adaptively determine $a_0$ in the power prior based on the degree of congruence between the historical and current data (\cite{Gravestock_Held_2017,Gravestock_Held_2019}; \cite{Liu_2018}; \cite{Bennett_2021}; \cite{Pan_Yuan_Xia_2017}; \cite{psioda_ped}). \cite{shen_2023} provide a fully Bayesian approach for eliciting optimal beta priors on $a_0$ for the NPP. \cite{chen_2006} provide insights into eliciting a guide value for $a_0$ in the power prior using the Bayesian hierarchical models (BHM), one of the most common methods for synthesizing information from different sources \citep{gelman}, by establishing an analytic relationship between $a_0$ and the variance parameter of the BHM.
+This analytic relationship was also established for generalized linear models and extended to the case with multiple historical datasets. \cite{pawel_test} generalize this connection to the NPP, and show that for normal models with a single historical dataset, inferences with the NPP using a beta prior on $a_0$ align with inferences with the BHM using a generalized beta prior on the relative heterogeneity variance.
+This connection between the NPP and BHM has not been extended to the case with multiple historical datasets, however.
+The main challenge is that the $a_0$ in the NPP becomes multi-dimensional but the variance parameter in the BHM is one-dimensional.

+So far in the literature, there has been limited research that investigates the NPP in the context of multiple historical datasets. \cite{han_2025} introduce the ordered NPP when a natural a priori ordering arises among the historical trials based on factors such as baseline characteristics and the year the trial was conducted.
+The ordered NPP imposes a targeted order restriction on the discounting parameters.
+More generally, \cite{Banbeta_2019} develop the dependent and robust dependent NPP which allows dependent discounting parameters for multiple historical datasets by placing a hierarchical beta prior on them.
+While this model is useful and intuitive, tuning the hyperparameters of the beta prior is not a straightforward task.
+The question of how to choose an optimal prior on the discounting parameters of the NPP in order to synthesize information from a number of historical datasets and appropriately borrow from each of them remains unanswered.